 Your mind works differently than most.
 You’re not just satisfied making food taste great—you want to know why it tastes that way.
-Well, the CIA Bachelor of Professional Studies in Culinary Science degree program at our New York campus, you will discover how food impacts the senses, learn how to develop new food products, and apply the scientific method to answer your own questions about what’s happening in the kitchen.
+Well, the CIA Bachelor of Professional Studies in Culinary Science degree program is perfect for you.
+Discover how food impacts the senses, learn how to develop new food products, and apply scientific method to answer your own questions about what’s happening in the kitchen.
 You’ll be able to pick the brains of our industry-savvy faculty during in-depth hands-on learning in our kitchens, labs, and restaurants—something you definitely won’t get in a food science program.

 Ready to get started?
 Apply Today!

 There’s a growing demand in the food world for innovative professionals who can think way outside the box.
 Your culinary science bachelor’s degree will open doors in fields such as:

 With so many possibilities, our Career Services staff is ready to help you every step of the way.
 There’s no network like the CIA network, which includes some of the world’s most renowned culinary, beverage, and hospitality experts.